 Chub Bettels, a beloved Blake coach and teacher, believed that athletics play an important role in the lives of students.
 He valued, and worked to instill, sportsmanship, honor, pride, and dedication in all athletes.
 He also motivated young athletes to achieve their full potential.
 Upon Coach Bettels death, members from his former track teams joined forces to carry on Chub's work of encouraging young people.

-Established in 1992 to honor Chub Bettels memory, the Bettels Fund has become the largest multi-donor fund in Blake's history and the only fund dedicated to a former Blake teacher.
-The Chub Bettels Scholarship Fund benefits students with financial need at The Blake School.
-The fund provides an annual scholarship to one designated Bettels Scholar.
-The recipient is an Upper School student and athlete who exhibits the traits and values that Chub encouraged and taught--honesty, pride, leadership, and being a participant rather than a spectator in both academics and athletics.
+Established in 1992 to honor Chub, the Chub Bettels Scholarship Fund has become the largest multi-donor fund at Blake.
+The fund benefits students with financial need at The Blake School.
+The fund supports four designated Bettels Scholar, two students each in their junior and senior years.
+The recipients are Upper School student athletes who exhibit the traits and values that Chub encouraged and taught -- honesty, pride, leadership, and being a participant rather than a spectator in both academics and athletics.

 Blake Class of 1947 Scholarship Fund

 As their 50-year reunion approached, the Blake Class of 1947 "dug deep" and combined their financial resources to endow the first class-designated scholarship at Blake.
 The fund was the brainchild of George Selover, who suggested he and his classmates give something meaningful back to the school that had given them so much.